SELinuxProject/selinux-testsuite/README.md

 expected number of tests, a status for each test, and any error messages from the test script or its helper programs.

-Please report any failures to the selinux@tycho.nsa.gov mailing list, including a copy of the test summary output, the raw output from test scripts that failed, a description of your base platform, and the particular release of SELinux that you are using.
+Please report any failures to the selinux@vger.kernel.org mailing list, including a copy of the test summary output, the raw output from test scripts that failed, a description of your base platform, and the particular release of SELinux that you are using.